SofthouseVxo/Education/Lectures/React/1-React-Intro.md

 ## create-react-app
 Used to Create React apps with no build configuration.

-You don’t need to install or configure tools like Webpack or Babel.
+You don't need to install or configure tools like Webpack or Babel.
 They are preconfigured and hidden so that you can focus on the code.

 [react-scripts](https://www.npmjs.com/package/react-scripts)
 <br/>